-California’s relatively quiet 2019 fire season ended in October, with serious wildfires in both Northern and Southern California.
-There are many things Californians can do to prepare for these blazes, but one option – taking out wildfire insurance – is out of reach for many of them.
+There are many things Californians can do to prepare for serious wildfires, like those now blazing across much of the state.
+But one option – taking out wildfire insurance – is out of reach for many of them.

 Over the past several years, premiums have risen significantly – as much as 300% to 500% in many cases.
 And in many high-risk areas, insurers are increasingly opting not to renew coverage.

 In the past four years insurers have dropped more than 340,000 policyholders in fire-prone areas.
 Owners who can’t find private wildfire insurance must rely on California’s FAIR plan, a state-backed pool of insurers who provide basic coverage for a high price as a last resort.